 Honey Balsamic Glazed Chicken and Sheet Pan Chicken and Veggies are quick and healthy.

-Chicken Cordon Bleu is a recipe you'll want to break out for a fancy but easy dinner.
-It is surprisingly simple to pound chicken thin, roll it up with Swiss cheese and sliced ham, pan fry, and then bake in the oven for ooey, gooey creaminess.
+This Chicken Cordon Bleu recipe is a family favorite that we've been making for decades!
+It looks fancy but is a secretly easy main dish for dinner.
+Simply pound chicken thin, roll it up with Swiss cheese and sliced ham, pan fry, and then bake in the oven for the ultimate meal.

 Ingredients